 LibreOffice is the best office software available, or at least on Linux.
 LibreOffice is a powerful office suite that comes with a clean interface and feature-rich tools that seeks to make your productive and creative.
 LibreOffice includes several applications including Writer for word processing, Calc for spreadsheets, Impress for presentations, Draw for vector graphics and flowcharts, Base for databases, and Math for formula editing.

 LibreOffice Writer is a fully-featured word processing tool that allows you to edit documents of all kind and it works great with Microsoft Word formats.
 It might not be as pretty as MS Word but it is just as powerful, better possibly.
 Everything looks great in Writer by default, and you can customize your work quite extensively, virtually every part of your document.
 There are also handy tools like AutoCorrect to check your spelling and AutoComplete will provide you with intelligent word prediction.
 Even if you need to use different languages in your document, Writer can handle that too.
-Writer is simple enough for a quick memo and powerful enough for your legal writing or your book.
+The writer is simple enough for a quick memo and powerful enough for your legal writing or your book.

 LibreOffice Impress is impressive.
 It is truly an outstanding tool for making presentations.
 You can make your presentations quite quickly and without any fuss.
 It also comes with a ton of features to make your presentations rich.
 There are drawing and diagramming tools available and you can create 2D and 3D images.
 You can also add animations and transitions to your presentations.
 When you have to present, Show mode gives you total control over how your slides are displayed and sequenced.